 Quite often, the vehicles are not safe either.
 Vehicle security issues include car theft, vehicle breakdowns and loss.
 Vehicle theft prevention is one of the major pain points for every fleet manager.
 Incorporation of cutting-edge lost car tracking technologies can cope with the issue well.
 They allow monitoring the vehicles in real-time, store their location history, and even determine the areas where the car is supposed to travel.
 In case something suspicious happens, a fleet manager will instantly get a notification with the incident description and the last location where the vehicle shared its data.
 Having this data at hand, fleet managers will have more chances to allocate the car and manage any issues quickly.

 Modern tracking technologies can assist in imposing safety regulations as well.
 With the help of telematics and location based services, one can detect dangerous driving patterns before they lead to accidents.
-You can also track the vehicle performance indicators in live mode and get notifications in case anything breaks down.
+You can also track the vehicle performance indicators in live mode and get notifications in case anything breaks down applying digital twins of cargoes or the entire supply chain.
 A driver who gets instant alerts on running out of gas or having any other issue with the vehicle is more likely to address things before they cause problems.

 Among all the other responsibilities, fleet managers also have to keep all the vehicles roadworthy.
 A poorly maintained car is a threat to the driver, the passenger and the rest of the road users.